Panguna mine

-The Panguna mine is a large copper mine located in Bougainville, Papua New Guinea.
-Panguna represents one of the largest copper reserves in Papua New Guinea and in the world, having an estimated reserve of one billion tonnes of ore copper and twelve million ounces of gold.
-The mine has been closed since 1989 and has ceased all production.
+The Panguna mine is a large, inactive copper mine located in Bougainville, Papua New Guinea, formerly operated by Bougainville Copper Ltd. Panguna represents one of the largest copper reserves in Papua New Guinea and in the world, having an estimated remaining reserve of 5.3 billion tonnes of ore copper and almost 20 million ounces of gold.

+The mine has been closed since 1989, with proposals for reopening having been made since.

 History

 The discovery of vast copper ore deposits in Bougainville's Crown Prince Range led to the establishment of the copper mine in 1969 by Bougainville Copper Ltd (BCL), a subsidiary of the Australian company Conzinc Rio Tinto of Australia.
 The mine began production in 1972, with the support of the Papua New Guinea National Government as a 20% shareholder.
 In contrast to this, the Bougainvilleans received 0.5–1.25% share of the total profit.
 The site was at the time the world's largest open-pit copper/gold mine, generating 12% of PNG's GDP and over 45% of the nation's export revenue.
 Profits derived from the mine helped fund Papua New Guinea's independence from Australia, in 1975.
+While operational, the mine produced 3 million tonnes of copper and 9.3 million ounces of gold.